arcstur/aws-ecs-github-action/README.md

 How to setup a CD for AWS ECS with Fargate

 ## Docker
-First, createa an application that has a buildable Docker image.
+First, create an application that has a buildable Docker image.

 ## Resources
 Then, create